About.com Rating - 4 ½ Stars

 I arrived at Aulani about an hour after sunset after a very long day of travel from the east coast.
 Having been up for almost 20 hours, I was ready to settle into my room and get ready for what I knew would be four busy days.
 I was greeted at the resort's port cochere with a kukui nut lei and a welcome drink of pineapple-infused water.
 I was also offered the opportunity to learn a bit about the resort's impressive 200' Maka'ala lobby and it's beautiful artwork.
 From there I was escorted to the guest registration area.

 Registration was seamless.
 Within just a few minutes I was off to my room on the fifth floor of the resort's 15-story Waianae Tower - where my luggage was delivered promptly by one of the resort's very efficient bellmen.

 The resort consists of two wings on either side of the Maka'ala lobby.
-The Waianae Tower contains all of the resort's 359 hotel rooms which include 16 suites as well as a number of Disney Vacation Club accommodations.
-The Ewa Tower houses the remaining Disney Vacation Club villas and studios and will be completely opened in 2013.
+The Waianae Tower contains all of the resort's 351 hotel rooms which include 16 suites as well as a number of Disney Vacation Club accommodations.
+The Ewa Tower houses the remaining Disney Vacation Club villas and studios.
+(Note: The final phase opened in 2013.)

 My room was spacious standard hotel room with a poolside garden view with a private lanai (balcony).

 The room had 2 queen-size beds, a large flat-panel TV with DVD player, a small refrigerator, combination safe and coffee maker.
 The refrigerator was located in the large combination bureau and entertainment center, and, quite frankly was somewhat noisy and never got very cool.
 When I asked housekeeping about this, I was advised that it was a common problem.